Finding & Developing a Strong Mentor Relationship

 Developing a relationship with your mentor

-It is important that once you identify someone to support your application, you have a conversation with them.
-You may wish to set expectations such as how often you wish to meet or talk, how you will do this (in person, telephone, email) and what you would like to discuss.
+It is important that once you identify someone to support your application, you have a conversation with them to set expectations such as how often you wish to meet or talk, how you will do this (in person, telephone, email) and what you would like to discuss.
+If rewarded, it is expected that you keep your mentor up to date on your project’s progress, and check in with them throughout your award quarters.

 What you and your mentor can expect from one another